Medical assessment of patients with mental symptoms seeks to identify 3 things:

 Past medical history should identify known chronic physical disorders that can cause mental symptoms (eg, thyroid, liver, or kidney disease; diabetes; HIV infection).
 All prescription and OTC drugs should be reviewed, and patients should be queried about any alcohol or illicit substance use (amount and duration).
 Family history of physical disorders, particularly of thyroid disease and multiple sclerosis, is assessed.
 Risk factors for infection (eg, unprotected sex, needle sharing, recent hospitalization, residence in a group facility) are noted.

 Vital signs are reviewed, particularly for fever, tachypnea, hypertension, and tachycardia.
-Mental status is assessed (see Approach to the Neurologic Patient: Examination of Mental Status), particularly for signs of confusion or inattention.
+Mental status is assessed (see Examination of Mental Status), particularly for signs of confusion or inattention.
 A full physical examination is done, although the focus is on signs of infection (eg, meningismus, lung congestion, flank tenderness), the neurologic examination (including gait testing and weakness), and funduscopy to detect signs of increased intracranial pressure (eg, papilledema, loss of venous pulsations).
 Signs of liver disease (eg, jaundice, ascites, spider angiomas) should be noted.
 The skin is carefully inspected for self-inflicted wounds or other evidence of external trauma (eg, bruising).

 Interpretation of findings: